joseeliaschavez/java-rest-api-template/README.md

 A template showcasing best practices for implementing a REST API in Java SpringBoot.

+## Entity Relationships

+The entity relationships defined in this sample project are documented in the [erd.mermaid](./documentation/erd.mermaid) file.

 ## Integration Tests

 The integration tests are tests configured to run against a Spring container.